-- picking a target in-lake phosphorus level, based on historic state-wide and in-lake water quality data (page 26 TMDL report), - using an empirical phosphorus retention model, calibrated to in-lake phosphorus concentration data, to 29-31 TMDL report), and - comparing the loading target to existing phosphorus loadings estimated by applying phosphorus export coefficients to land area with specified land uses (see Table 3 page 27 TMDL report).
+- picking a target in-lake phosphorus level, based on historic state-wide and in-lake water quality data (page 26 TMDL report), - using a phosphorus retention model (which incorporates both empirically derived and observed retention coefficients) calibrated to in-lake phosphorus concentration data, to link phosphorus loading to the numeric target (page 30 TMDL report), and - comparing the loading target to existing phosphorus loadings estimated by applying phosphorus export coefficients to land area with specified land uses (see Table 3 page 27 TMDL report).

-These analytical methods are widely recognized as appropriate for lake TMDL development.
+- estimating and accounting for future growth in calculated reductions needed to meet the target (page 29 TMDL report). - These analytical methods are widely recognized as appropriate for lake TMDL development.